Cover Photo by Mark R. Day

 An existence without substance.

 Veiled in shadows of relationship.
+No connections of value.

 No connections of love.